 This weekend I was doing some de-cluttering exercise at home.
 Many unwanted papers I got rid off.
-While doing so, I came across a hand written note at the back of my old bank statement, probably it was the first bank statement I received after opening an account in Bank Of America.
-The title said “A complete Guide to credit score”.
+While doing so, I came across a hand written note at the back of my old bank statement, probably it was the first bank statement I received after opening an account with Bank Of America.
+The title said “A Complete Guide to credit score”.

 I came to America in August 2005, I belonged to a country where there is no system for maintaining credit scores.
 There, Lenders, and probably government too, believe in the fact that money can be re claimed by force.

 Updated in April 2015 – Now my credit score is 813, I wrote a post detailing how was I able to get 813 credit score.
 Don’t miss reading it.
-It can certanly help you.
-I discovered few aspect of improving score, which were never mentioned by anyone.
+It can certainly help you.
+I discovered few aspect of improving the score, which was never mentioned by anyone.

-This is a reproduction of the contents from the note I had written in 2005.
+This is a reproduction of the contents of the note I had written in 2005.